-PROFILE: Ameriprise Financial, the U.S. financial services company, steers its philanthropic giving in a manner similar to many other corporate entities: It seeks to give back to the communities in which it operates, or as it states on its website, “where we live and work.”
+PROFILE: Founded in 1894, Ameriprise Financial, the U.S. financial services company, seeks to “create brilliant moments in [its] communities and help people thrive” by giving back to the communities in which it operates, or as it states on its website, “where we live and work.”
 Ameriprise Financial views the arts as an integral aspect of bettering a community.

-Ameriprise Financial has two principle areas of focus: Meeting Basic Needs and Supporting Community Vitality.
+Ameriprise Financial’s community betterment has two principle areas of focus: Meeting Basic Needs and Supporting Community Vitality.
 It further breaks down Community Vitality into two program areas: Community Development and Cultural Enrichment.
-Within Cultural Enrichment—which, of course, is where music resides—Ameriprise Financial prioritizes: Arts education, Access for underserved populations, and “Diverse artists and performances that spark topical community conversations.”
+Within Cultural Enrichment—which is, of course, where music resides—Ameriprise Financial prioritizes: Arts education, Access for underserved populations, and “Diverse artists and performances that spark topical community conversations.”

 A past music grant supported the Shrevport Opera to bring interactive opera programming into children’s hospitals, community centers and schools across Louisiana, Mississippi, eastern Texas and southern Arkansas.
-Other past music programs which received Ameriprise Financial grants in 2013-2014 include The Florida Orchestra (Tampa Bay), MacPhail Center for Music (Minneapolis), Minnesota Opera Company (Minneapolis), Minnesota Orchestral Association (Minneapolis), the National Philharmonic Orchestra & Chorale of Montgomery County (MD), the Portland Youth Philharmonic Association (OR), and the Saint Paul Chamber Orchestra (MN).
+Other past music programs which received Ameriprise Financial grants include The Florida Orchestra (Tampa Bay), MacPhail Center for Music (Minneapolis), Minnesota Opera Company (Minneapolis), Minnesota Orchestral Association (Minneapolis), the National Philharmonic Orchestra & Chorale of Montgomery County (MD), the Portland Youth Philharmonic Association (OR), and the Saint Paul Chamber Orchestra (MN).

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)